-In Jacksonville, the temperature typically varies from 33°F to 93°F over the course of the year, and is rarely below 19°F or above 100°F.
+In Jacksonville, the summers are hot and muggy; the winters are short, chilly, and wet; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 33°F to 93°F and is rarely below 19°F or above 100°F.

 The hot season lasts for 3.8 months, from May 27 to September 21, with an average daily high temperature above 84°F. The hottest day of the year is July 22, with an average high of 93°F and low of 73°F.

 The cool season lasts for 2.9 months, from November 27 to February 24, with an average daily high temperature below 59°F. The coldest day of the year is January 7, with an average low of 33°F and high of 50°F.